Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Noncondensation phase degree distribution

 that is $f(y)$, the function used to describe the condensation phase transition in Section \ref{SubSecPhase}.
-Applying the location limit on the observed bounds in Theorem \ref{limbound} and using continuity of $f$ and $\Psi$, we get that
+Sending first $n\to\infty$ and applying then the limit $x_1\to x$ on the bounds observed in Lemma~\ref{limbound}, we get by continuity of $f$ and $\Psi$,

 Note that